Hank Skinner: Partial appeal accepted, then rejected

 On May 14, 2008, a limited certificate of appealability was granted.

 Skinner's consecutive appeal, a federal habeas corpus petition centering on inadequate performance by his trial attorney on issues involving the investigation of an alternative suspect and a blood spatter analysis, was denied by the United States Court of Appeals for the Fifth Circuit on July 14, 2009.
 On August 10, 2009, Skinner's Defense team introduced a new petition for a rehearing en banc with the 5th Circuit Court of Appeals.
 The petition was rejected on August 28, 2009.

 Execution orders

 On October 26, 2009, Judge Steven Emmert signed the order setting an execution date for Hank Skinner on February 24, 2010 (first execution date).
 The date was then changed to March 24, due to procedural errors which rendered the original mandate invalid.

 After the SCOTUS decision, Skinner was given a new execution date of November 11, 2011.
 That date was stayed in order for the courts to consider Skinner's request for DNA testing.

 Skinner resided on death row in the Allan B. Polunsky Unit in Polk County, Texas.

 Skinner's writings

-Skinner is the author of a series of self-published articles called "Hell Hole News" which covers a broad range of topics related to his case and the conditions on Texas' death row.
+Skinner authored of a series of self-published articles called "Hell Hole News" which covers a broad range of topics related to his case and the conditions on Texas' death row.